In this azure tutorial, we will discuss How to How to Create Azure VM (Virtual Machine). Apart from this, we will also discuss on the below topics

 Assuming you have an Azure subscription now.
 Follow the below steps to create a Windows virtual machine.

-Step-2: Now click on the “Virtual machines” option from the left side Menu and then click on the “Create” link.
+2. Now click on the “Virtual machines” option from the left side Menu and then click on the Create link.

 Or Go to the “Virtual machines” option from the “Azure services” section.

-Or else for the same option you can go to the “Create a resource” link from the “Azure services” section and then select the “Compute” and “Virtual machine”.
+For the same option, you can also go to the “Create a resource” link from the “Azure services” section and then select “Compute” and “Virtual machine”.

 You can see the option “Virtual machine’ like below: